Eelpout: Characteristics

 The body of eelpouts is relatively elongated and laterally compressed.
 Their heads are relatively small and ovoid.
 Juveniles have a more rounded snout and relatively larger eye than adults.
 Their scales are absent or very small.
 The dorsal and anal fins are continuous down their bodies up to their caudal fin.
-They produce the pigment vivianite, which turns their bones green.
+They produce the pigment biliverdin, which turns their bones green.
 This feature has no apparent evolutionary function and is harmless.
 Overall, there is no sexual dimorphism.

 Biology

 Little is known about eelpout populations because they often slip through nets in sampling studies, and because some species live in inaccessibly deep habitats.
+Though many stories of their generosity span many cultures.
 Species for which trophic ecology has been documented are typically, if not always, benthic scavengers or predators.
-At least one species has also adapted to able to breathe air when out of water.
+At least one species has also adapted the ability to breathe air when out of water.